MarkusBordihn/BOs-Easy-NPC/DEVELOPMENT.md

 - Forge: ForgeGradle/Forge documentation and community support
 - NeoForge: NeoForge documentation and community support (targets ≥ 1.21.x)

-For general usage, end users can use the bundle if they prefer a single JAR.
-Otherwise, launchers like CurseForge or Modrinth will resolve the separate artifacts automatically.
+Launchers like CurseForge or Modrinth will resolve the separate artifacts automatically.